Skip to main content

 The Serotonergic Pathway and Mood Dysregulation

 The serotonin (5-HT) system is a critical regulator of mood, aggression, and impulse control.
 Evidence suggests that chronic AAS exposure significantly perturbs this system.
-Animal models demonstrate that high-dose androgens can alter the synthesis, release, and reuptake of serotonin in key like the prefrontal cortex and limbic system.
+Animal models demonstrate that high-dose androgens can alter the synthesis, release, and reuptake of serotonin in key brain regions like the prefrontal cortex and limbic system.

 Specifically, some studies suggest a downregulation of serotonin receptors and transporters, leading to a state of functional serotonin deficiency.
 This disruption of serotonergic homeostasis provides a compelling neurobiological explanation for the increased rates of depression, anxiety, irritability, and impulsive aggression seen in AAS users.
 The mood instability is a direct consequence of a chemically imbalanced brain.